Avoiding Accidents This Holiday Season

 - Dress warmly.

 By following the tips above, you can keep yourself and your family safe and healthy this winter when the snow and ice begins.
-If you or a family member is in an accident that could have been prevented, you may be eligible for compensation.
-An experienced personal injury attorney can help you determine if you qualify for compensation in the event of an accident.
+If you or a family member is injured in a winter slip and fall accident that could have been prevented, you may be eligible for compensation.
+An experienced personal injury attorney in South Bend can help you determine if you qualify for compensation in the event of an accident.